Home Compare AS vs NVT

 Relative Position vs Comparable Companies

-Both rank well on growth, but Amer Sports, Inc. still sits higher.
+Both rank well on stability, but Amer Sports, Inc. still sits higher.

 Profitability